Bug #13423

 My GRE tunnels (over IPsec) join the right multicast groups.
 The bugged interface are all 802.1Q VLANs, I'll check whether this happens on raw Ethernet interfaces too.

-Updated by Matt Gaynor over 1 year ago
+Updated by Matt Gaynor almost 2 years ago

 Also facing this issue, with the same lack of NDP response from pfSense, IPv6 is unusable when using a non link-local address directly on an ethernet interface, this is a major bug.